abinit/abinit/doc/guide/abinit.md

 Next the code reports information for each SCF iteration:

-  * the iteration number
+  * The iteration number.
-  * the (pseudo) total energy (Etot) in Hartree [This is not the total energy of the system, since the pseudopotential approximation has been made: a constant energy (in the frozen-core approximation) should be added to the present pseudo total energy in order to obtain a total energy, that includes the contributions from the core electrons.
+  * The (pseudo) total energy (Etot) in Hartree [This is not the total energy of the system, since the pseudopotential approximation has been made: a constant energy (in the frozen-core approximation) should be added to the present pseudo total energy in order to obtain a total energy, that includes the contributions from the core electrons.
 Since only differences of total energy matter (except is extremely rare cases), one can work with this pseudo energy like if it were the true total energy, except that the missing constant depends on the pseudopotential that has been used.
     Thus one has to perform differences of pseudo energies between simulations that use the same pseudopotentials].
-  * the change in Etot since last iteration (deltaE)
+  * The change in Etot since last iteration (deltaE).
-  * the maximum squared residual residm over all bands and k points (residm - the residual measures the quality of the wavefunction convergence)
+  * The maximum squared residual residm over all bands and k points (residm - the residual measures the quality of the wavefunction convergence)
-  * the squared residual of the potential in the SCF procedure (vres2)
+  * The squared residual of the potential in the SCF procedure (vres2).
-  * the maximum change in the gradients of Etot with respect to fractional coordinates (diffor, in Hartree)
+  * The maximum change in the gradients of Etot with respect to fractional coordinates (diffor, in Hartree).
-  * the rms value of the gradients of Etot with respect to fractional coordinates (maxfor, in Hartree).
+  * The rms value of the gradients of Etot with respect to fractional coordinates (maxfor, in Hartree).
     The latter two are directly related to forces on each atom.
   * Then comes an assessment of the SCF convergence: the criterion for fulfillment of the SCF criterion (defined by [[toldfe]], [[toldff]], [[tolwfr]] or [[tolvrs]]) might be satisfied or not...
   * Then the stresses are reported.